sola-st/DiffSearch/README.md

 # DiffSearch

-DiffSearch is a search engine for code changes.
-The input is a query that describes the code change and the output is a list of code changes.
-The following explains how the queries work.
+The source code of successful projects is evolving all the time, resulting in hundreds of thousands of code changes stored in source code repositories.
+This wealth of data can be useful, e.g., to find changes similar to a planned code change or examples of recurring code improvements.
+However, searching for specific kinds of code changes across a large number of code repositories is non-trivial.

-Then, your task is to formulate queries to find specific code changes.
+This paper presents DiffSearch, the first scalable and precise search engine for code changes.
+Given a query that describes possibly abstracted versions of a code snippet before and after a change, the approach returns a set of changes that are guaranteed to match the query.
+To ensure scalability, DiffSearch indexes code changes in a one-time preprocessing step, mapping them into a feature space, and then performs an efficient search in the feature space for each query.
+The approach is designed in a mostly language-agnostic way, and we present implementations for Java, JavaScript, and Python.

-**Syntax and Semantics of Queries**
+## Syntax and Semantics of Queries

 Queries are formulated in an extension of Java.
 The structure of a query is the following:

                                  old code --> new code